-7.9 RADIOACTIVE MATERIALS
+7.10 RADIOACTIVE MATERIALS

 Use of radioactive materials at the University is strictly controlled.
 Contact the Radiation Safety office at (410) 706-7055 if you plan to use radioactive materials.
-See the Radiation Safety (https://www.umaryland.edu/ehs/research-safety/radiation-safety/) website for more information on the use of radioactive material at the University.
+See the Radiation Safety website for more information on the use of radioactive material at the University.

-7.10 BIOLOGICAL MATERIALS
+7.11 BIOLOGICAL MATERIALS

 Please refer to the University's policies on the use of biological materials in the laboratories.
-Contact the Biosafety Office at (410) 706-7055 if you plan to use unfixed human tissue, blood, or other bodily fluids, or cells; recombinant or synthetic nucleic acid molecules, or infectious materials.
-See Biosafety (https://www.umaryland.edu/ehs/research-safety/biosafety/) for more information.
+Contact the Biosafety Office at (410) 706-7055 if you plan to use human tissue, blood, or other bodily fluids, or cells; recombinant DNA, or infectious materials.
+See Biosafety for more information.